If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 This depends on where you are in the four-week patch cycle, and how long you have forgotten to take the patch off or put on a new one.

-At some point during your patch-free week most women will have a bleed.
-This is called a 'withdrawal bleed' (which doesn’t always happen) and it can start at any point during the seven-day break.
+During your patch-free week most women will have a bleed.
+This is called a ‘withdrawal bleed’ and it can start at any point during the seven-day break.
 This bleeding is brought on by the reduction in hormones, from not wearing a patch during the seven-day break.